okapon/DoctrineSetTypeBundle/README.md

 ## Usage

-### Create your SET type
+### Create your SET type class

-Sample: UserGroupType
+**Sample: UserGroupType class**

-This is Sample that user belong multiple groups.
+This class is Sample that user has multiple groups which is mysql set type.

-Then, create UserGroupType and tetend AbstractSetType.
+Then, create UserGroupType and extend AbstractSetType.

 ```php
 <?php